-We recently advised on a growth share plan in a quasi partnership where the existing shareholders wanted to preserve the first £500,000 of capital value between themselves, with a new holder of growth shares participating equally with them in any capital value above that amount.
-We have also advised a VC backed high growth company where key executives held flowering shares which acquired a significant value if a certain exit value was achieved.
+We recently advised on a growth share plan in a quasi-partnership where the existing shareholders wanted to preserve the first £500,000 of capital value between themselves, with a new holder of growth shares participating equally with them in any capital value above that amount.
+We have also advised a venture capital-backed high growth company where key executives held flowering shares which acquired a significant value if a certain exit value was achieved.

 Variations on growth and flowering share arrangements are endless and, given that there is no set formula, we believe that our track record and experience in this area provides enormous added value to clients.

 If you are looking for information or legal advice about flowering or growth shares, get in touch with our team of experts today.
 Call 0333 323 5292 or fill in our online contact form below.